 |Bixbite: Red Beryl

-Emerald is the most famous member of the beryl family, which also include aquamarine, morganite and golden beryl.
+Emerald is the most famous member of the beryl family, which also includes aquamarine, morganite and golden beryl.
 But emerald is not the rarest of the beryls.
-That distinction belongs to red beryl, also known by the name bixbite.
+That distinction belongs to red beryl, which is also known by the name bixbite.

-Concentrations of red beryl at the initial site were very small and the material was not gem quality.
-Gem-quality material was not discovered until 1958 by Lamar Hodges, who was prospecting for uranium in the Wah Wah mountains of Beaver County, in southwestern Utah.
-Twelve claims were staked: Ruby, 1 through 4; and Violet, 1 through 8.
-The claims were worked as a hobby mine by the Hodges family and by intermittent leases, known as the "Ruby Violet claims."
+Concentrations of red beryl at the initial site were very small and the material was not gem-quality.
+Facetable material was not discovered until 1958 by Lamar Hodges, who was prospecting for uranium in the Wah Wah Mountains of Beaver County, in Southwestern Utah.
+Twelve claims were staked: Ruby, 1 through 4; and violet, 1 through 8.
+The claims were worked as a hobby mine by the Hodges family and by intermittent leases, known as the "Ruby Violet Claims."

-Some of the red gems being sold in the market as red beryl or bixbite are actually Pezzottaite, a new gem variety discovered in Madagascar.
-Pezzottaite is also very rare -- but not yet as valuable as bixbite -- but is a different mineral altogether, with a different chemical composition, density and refractive index.
+Some of the red gems being marketed as red beryl or bixbite are actually pezzottaite, a new gemstone variety that was discovered in Madagascar.
+Pezzottaite is also very rare - but not yet as valuable as bixbite.
+It is a different mineral altogether, with a different chemical composition, density and refractive index.
 A new find of pezzottaite in Afghanistan has made this new gemstone more widely available.
 Red beryl is so rare that it is wise to always insist on certification from a recognized gemological lab when buying this gemstone.

 - First Published: January-18-2010

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.